hair today, gone tomorrow

 the edge of poetry will prickle

-through the scalp, wing through the flesh
+through the scalp, wing through

 as we do read the edge of dread